Skip to main content

 Frequently asked questions

-- No. This is a professional certification issued by NISCR that verifies you have completed the coursework and passed the assessment for fire and smoke restoration.
-It is a credential that demonstrates competence to clients and insurers, not a state-issued license.
+No. This is a professional certification issued by NISCR that verifies you have completed the coursework and passed the assessment for fire and smoke restoration.
+It is a credential that shows your skill to clients and insurers, not a state-issued license.

-- Same day.
-As soon as you complete the course and pass the short quiz, your certificate is issued and available to download — no waiting period.
+Same day.
+As soon as you complete the course and pass the exam — 20 questions drawn from a larger question pool, with a 75% pass mark and unlimited retries, each retry drawing a fresh set of questions — your certificate is issued and available to download, with no waiting period.